ruishizou/sea-lab-space.github.io/content/authors/zhihan-jiang/_index.md

   - Researchers
 ---

-Zhihan Jiang received her B.E. and M.E. degrees from Xiamen University in 2018 and 2021, respectively.
-She is currently pursuing the Ph.D. degree at the University of Hong Kong.
-Her research interests include Human-Computer Interaction, Data Analytics & Visualization, Ubiquitous Computing, and Mobile Computing, with a focus on developing mobile analytics systems for empowering pervasive healthcare.
+Zhihan Jiang received her B.E. and M.E. degrees in Computer Science and Technology from Xiamen University in 2018 and 2021, respectively.
+She is currently a final-year Ph.D. candidate at the University of Hong Kong.
+Her research interests include Human-Computer Interaction, Data Analytics & Visualization, Ubiquitous Computing, and Mobile Computing, with a focus on developing interactive analytics systems for empowering pervasive healthcare.